Find out the latest information on claiming benefits during the COVID-19 outbreak

 Since the beginning of the pandemic if you need to claim Universal Credit or New Style ESA because of coronavirus, you will not be required to produce medical evidence to start your claim.
 Depending on your circumstances you may need to provide medical evidence later.
 You should begin your online claim as soon as possible.

 If you are affected by coronavirus, you will be able to apply for Universal Credit and can receive up to a month’s advance upfront without physically attending a jobcentre.
 If you are suffering from coronavirus – or have been advised to stay at home in line with government guidelines – and want to apply for New Style ESA, the usual 7 waiting days for new claimants will not apply.
 New Style ESA will be payable from day one.

 Universal Credit (UC) is a monthly payment made for low-income workers or unemployed.
 To be eligible, you must be:

 Full Rates for Extra Amounts for Children, Disability or Health Conditions and Rental Housing Costs can be found here.

-Due to COVID-19, people are advised to make their Universal Credit claim online.
+You can make your Universal Credit claim online.
 You’ll need: